a woman sitting at a table with a laptop and a book research religious cult programming

-If you were indoctrinated into an authoritarian religious group—often referred to as a religious cult or high-control religion—chances are high you've experienced what cult experts call "programming."
+If you were indoctrinated into a high-control religion or a religious cult chances are high you’ve experienced what cult experts call “programming.”

-These terms—authoritarian religion, high-control religion, and religious cult—can be used interchangeably because they all share a common thread: using religious doctrine to coerce and control the lives of their members.
+The terms authoritarian religion, high-control religion, and religious cult are often used interchangeably because they all share a common thread — using religious doctrine to coerce and control the lives of their members.

 {If you wonder whether the religious community you were in qualifies as a “high control religion” or religious cult, check out this article: What is a High Control Religion?}

-For anyone who's deconverting from such a group, understanding how programming works is an important part of the recovery process.
+And for anyone who’s deconverting from such a group, understanding how programming works is also an important part of the recovery process.

 This is because deconversion often requires a deliberate process of deprogramming, which allows you to reclaim your thoughts, beliefs, and autonomy.

-In the context of authoritarian religious groups, programming is an integral part of religious indoctrination, where people are systematically instilled with the group's beliefs and behaviors.
+In the context of high-control religions, programming is an integral part of religious indoctrination, where people are systematically instilled with the group’s beliefs and behaviors.

 Once someone is programmed, they may believe they’re making their own decisions, but in reality, their thoughts and actions are heavily influenced by the group’s agenda.

-This process often goes unnoticed by those being programmed, as it is typically subtle, repetitive, and reinforced over time — especially in the case of children born into these groups.
+This process often goes unnoticed by those being programmed, as it is typically subtle, repetitive, and reinforced over time, especially for those raised in these environments from birth, with no outside belief system to compare it to.

 Essentially, programming is a tool used by authoritarian groups to unduly influence their members.